2023 Lower Austrian state election: Electoral system

 The 56 seats of the Landtag of Lower Austria are elected via open list proportional representation in a two-step process.
 The seats are distributed between twenty multi-member constituencies.
-For parties to receive any representation in the Landtag, they must either win at least one seat in a constituency directly, or clear a 4 percent state-wide electoral threshold.
+For parties to receive any representation in the Landtag, they must either win at least one seat in a constituency directly, or clear a four percent statewide electoral threshold.
 Seats are distributed in constituencies according to the Hare quota, with any remaining seats allocated using the D'Hondt method at the state level, to ensure overall proportionality between a party's vote share and its share of seats.

 Contesting parties

 The table below lists parties represented in the previous Landtag.

 Parties not currently represented in the state parliament of Lower Austria had until 23 December 2022 to submit the necessary signatures and paperwork to gain ballot access, either in individual constituencies or statewide.

 In addition to the 5 parties represented in the state parliament, all of which are on the ballot statewide, another 3 parties gained ballot access: